 Access and Security

 In sheltered housing, the flat entrance keys are linked to a master system.
-The Scheme Supervisor holds master keys for emergency use.
+The Scheme Manager holds master keys for emergency use.
 Residents are not allowed to fit additional locks, bolts or chains to their front door, as this could hamper access in an emergency.
-However, no member of Prima Group staff would enter a resident’s flat without permission/invitation, except in an emergency.
+However, no member of Prima Group staff would enter a resident’s flat without permission/ invitation, except in an emergency.

 If a resident loses a key or wishes to have an extra key cut, the Group must grant permission first.